Algebra Word Problems Using Coins

-To solve this word problem you need to find 2 unknown values, the quantity of each coin that will total the total amount of money.
+To solve this word problem you need to find 2 unknown values: the quantity of each coin that will add up to the total dollar amount.
 If we call the unknown value of the first coin X and the unknown value of the second coin Y, these are the 2 values we need to find.
-However, since we know the total number of coins we have, the following equation is true: Y = Total Coins - X. Therefore, if we solve for X we can easily find Y.
+However, since we know the total number of coins, the following equation is true: Y = Total Coins - X. Therefore, if we solve for X we can easily find Y.

-For example, if person has 11 coins consisting of quarters and nickels and the total amount of change is $1.75 we would start solving this word problem by letting X = the number of quarters and Y = (11 - X) = the number of nickels.
+For example, if a person has 11 coins consisting of quarters and nickels, and the total dollar amount is $1.75, we would start solving this word problem by letting X = the number of quarters and Y = (11 - X) = the number of nickels.